Turrella, New South Wales: Demographics

-In the 2016 Census, there were 2,511 people in Turrella.
-The most common ancestries were Chinese 15.0%, Lebanese 12.1%, English 11.9%, Australian 11.3% and Irish 4.7%.
-45.8% of people were born in Australia.
-The most common other countries of birth were China 11.6% and Lebanon 4.6%.
-36.5% of people only spoke English at home.
-Other languages spoken at home included Arabic 13.8%, Mandarin 11.1%, Macedonian 5.0% and Cantonese 4.4%.
-The most common responses for religion in Turrella were No Religion 28.4%, Islam 18.3% and Catholic 17.2%.
+At the 2021 Census, the population of Turrella was 2,673.
+The most common ancestries were Lebanese 15.5%, Chinese 13.6%, Australian 13.3%, English 13.2% and Macedonian 5.1%.
+45.0% of people were born in Australia.
+The most common other countries of birth were China 6.4% and Lebanon 5.8%.
+36.4% of people only spoke English at home.
+Other languages spoken at home included Arabic 16.2%, Mandarin 6.3%, Spanish 5.3%, Macedonian 4.4% and Cantonese 3.4%.
+The most common responses for religion in Turrella were No Religion 28.6%, Islam 21.2% and Catholic 18.0%.

-According to the 2011 Australian Bureau of Statistics Census of Population, there were 1,600 people usually resident in Turrella.
-42.3% stated they were born overseas with the top countries of birth being Lebanon 9.4%, Macedonia 5.6% and China 5.7%.
-English was stated as the only language spoken at home by 35.8% of residents and the most common other languages spoken were Arabic 29.6%, Macedonian 9.3%, Cantonese 4.2%, Mandarin 3.2% and Italian 2.1%.
-The most common responses for religious affiliation were Islam 33.4%, Catholic 19.8% and Orthodox 13.2%.

-According to the 2006 Australian Bureau of Statistics Census of Population, there were 1,011 people usually resident in Turrella.
-39.4% stated they were born overseas with the top countries of birth being Lebanon 10.8%, Macedonia 7.5% and China 2.6%.
-English was stated as the only language spoken at home by 41.8% of residents and the most common other languages spoken were Arabic 28.7%, Macedonian 12.7% and Italian 4.3%.
-The most common responses for religious affiliation were Islam 27.0%, Catholic 20.7% and Orthodox 15.4%.

 Schools

 Arncliffe West Infants School is located in Loftus Street.
 The former Cairnsfoot Special School premises is located opposite.
 The original Cairnsfoot building is heritage listed.

 Transport

 Turrella railway station is on the Airport & South Line of the Sydney Trains network.
 Turrella is also serviced by Transit Systems bus route 473 which runs from Rockdale station to Campsie station via Bardwell Valley, Arncliffe, Turrella, Bardwell Park station, Earlwood and Clemton Park.

 The M5 South Western Motorway runs beneath parts of Turrella, in a 4 km tunnel.
 The nearest entrances to travel south-west towards Beverly Hills and Liverpool are located at Arncliffe and Bexley North.
 The nearest entrances to travel north-east towards Botany and the city are located at Arncliffe.